andytheking/rsschool-cv/cv.md

 * **Telegram:** @andreyonokhov

 ### About Myself:
 I'm a zero frontender.
 What does it mean?
 It means that I started learning Front End just a few months ago.
-I realy like it.
+I really like it.
 My goal is to grow up as a developer from zero to a junior position.

-### Skils:
+### Skills:

 * HTML&CSS
 * Git